Scientists find a new way to measure gravity

 - Portal devices using this technique can help find mineral deposits and improve mapping.

 You drop something and it falls.
-That's how you know where is gravity, right?
+That's how you know there is gravity, right?
 Scientists at the University of California, Berkeley, improved upon this age-old test to find a new and potentially more useful way to measure gravity using lasers suspending atoms in midair.

 The usual approach to measuring gravity involves making something fall, preferably in a long shielded tube or tower, and then measuring it as it flies by with an instrument.
 While this classic method connects to our everyday experience of gravity, it has limitations.
 For one, the opportunity to understand gravitational effects is very brief during such a test.
 There are also other forces, like magnetic fields, at play, possibly affecting the results.